gennovative/micro-fleet-service-communication/README.md

-# Gennova backend service communication library
+# Micro Fleet - Backend Service Communication

 Belongs to Micro Fleet framework, provides methods for microservices to communicate with each other.

-See more examples and usage guide in unit test.
+See more examples and usage guide in unit tests.

 ## INSTALLATION

 - Stable version: `npm i @micro-fleet/service-communication`
 - Edge (development) version: `npm i git://github.com/gennovative/micro-fleet-service-communication.git`

 ## DEVELOPMENT